Is a Last Will and Testament Necessary?May 13, 2017

 II.
 THE SIZE OF YOUR ESTATE.

-The bigger your estate, the bigger the potential probate cost and the less likely that your estate will qualify for simplified probate proceedings (up to $150,000).
-It makes good sense to make sure that major assets, such as real estate or business assets, are owned in a way that will avoid probate.
+The bigger your estate, the bigger the potential probate cost and the less likely it will qualify for simplified probate proceedings (up to $150,000).
+It makes sense to ensure that major assets, such as real estate or business, are owned in a way that will avoid probate.

 - The size of your estate will dictate the potential for costs of probate, including: